 During graduate school, in addition to the continuation of incredible and challenging readings and time dedicated to writing, I began teaching.
 For years I thought teaching was a sign of failure.
 Years earlier an old boyfriend told me, "Those who can, do.
 Those who can’t, teach," when he learned that I wanted to teach.
 It may come to no surprise that I immediately learned that teaching is hard.
 To be a good teacher is even harder.
 Since then, I've taught all kinds of people from all kinds of backgrounds and experiences, and it's still one of the hardest and most fullfilling things I do.

 After the death of my dad, I fell into so many choices of my life by chance.
 With the immense privilege and good fortune, I'm here today able to do the things I love: teach, write, read, spent time with my loved ones and animals, and sometimes all of these come together to form sheer moments of bliss that I'm gald I get to share with you.

-If you find yourself unsure of the clarity of an essay, looking for direction for a group of poems, or desiring one-on-one mentoring for a larger project, contact me below for a free consultation.
+If you find yourself unsure of the direction of an essay, looking for direction in life or for a group of poems, or desiring one-on-one supportfor a larger project, contact me for a free consultation.